dpa99c/phonegap-launch-navigator-example/README.md

 - SimpleExample - a basic (pure HTML5) example showing how the plugin can be invoked to navigate to a specified destination, with an optionally specified start location.
 - AdvancedExample - a more complex (pure HTML5) example which shows how the plugin can be used to launch specific navigation apps and how their input parameters can be tailored.
-- IonicExample - a basic example using Ionic (1) framework / Angular (1)
+- IonicExample - a basic example using Ionic 1 framework / Angular 1
 - Ionic2Example - a basic example using Ionic 2 framework / Angular 2
+- Ionic3Example - a basic example using Ionic 3 framework / Angular 4

 # Building and running